 I am proud to contribute to the growing effort of establishing QCRI as a world-class research institute in applied computing by developing theories and systems of high impact for both academia and industry.

+Dr. Essam Mansour works as a Scientist at Qatar Computing Research Institute (QCRI).
+He joined QCRI in June, 2013.
 Dr. Essam Mansour received his Ph.D. in Computer Science in 2008 from Dublin Institute of Technology (DIT), Ireland.
 He graduated from Cairo University, Egypt in 2000 with a First Class Honours B.Sc. in Information Systems, and in 2003 with an M.Sc. in Information Systems.
-He was a Research and Teaching Fellow at the International University in Germany Bruchsal from July 2008 to October 2009, and in King Abdullah University of Science and Technology (KAUST) from October 2009 to Jun 2013.
-Dr. Mansour joined Qatar Computing Research Institute (QCRI) as a Senior Research Software Engineer in June, 2013.
+He was a Research and Teaching Fellow in International University in Germany Bruchsal from July 2008 to Oct 2009, and in King Abdullah University of Science and Technology (KAUST) from Oct 2009 to Jun 2013.

 Before joining QCRI, Dr. Mansour was a research fellow at King Abdullah University of Science and Technology (KAUST) where he led a project for developing a framework for a cloud-based string database system.
 The project aimed to bridge the gap between Big Data analytics and cloud computing.